GoogleCloudPlatform/knfsd-cache-utils/docs/known-issues.md

 # Known Issues

+## Knfsd proxy stops caching new data

+Sometimes the cachefilesd will stop culling old data from the cache.
+When this happens the cache will fill up and be unable to cache any new data.

+See [culling](./culling.md) for further details.

 ## knfsd-metrics-agent reports incorrect values for NFS transport metrics

 Transport level metrics, such as `nfs.mount.ops_per_second` (aka `custom.google.com/knfsd/nfsiostat_ops_per_second`) are reported a value that is too low.